gnolang/gno/docs/how-to-guides/simple-library.md

 }

-// GetTapaSuggestion randomly selects and returns a tapa suggestion func GetTapaSuggestion() string {
+// GetTapaSuggestion randomly selects and returns a tapa suggestion func GetTapaSuggestion(userInput string) string {

-	// Create a new instance of the random number generator.
+	// Create a random number depending on the block height.
-	// Notice that this is from an imported Gno library generator := rand.New()
+	// We get the block height using std.GetHeight(), which is from an imported Gno library, "std"

-	// Generate a random index
-	randomIndex := generator.Intn(len(listOfTapas))
+	// Note: this value is not fully random and is easily guessable randomNumber := int(std.GetHeight()) % len(listOfTapas)

 	// Return the random suggestion
-	return listOfTapas[randomIndex]
+	return listOfTapas[randomNumber]
 }
 ```